 Mentor coaching is a valuable process that helps you become a better, more effective life coach.
 Receiving mentor coaching is also part of the ICF’s requirements for certification.
 Our trainers use Marshall Goldsmith’s framework of feedforward rather than feedback in mentoring sessions with coaches.
 Feedforward is focusing attention and energy on what you can do better in the future, rather than focusing on past mistakes.
 It puts Carol Dweck’s concept of growth mindset into practice.

-Mentor coaching is a valuable part of the coach training process and required for certification.
-In order to become a certified coach with the ICF, you will need to complete a total of 10 mentor coaching hours.
+Mentor coaching is a valuable part of the coach training process and is required for certification.
+To become a certified coach with the ICF, you will need to complete a total of 10 mentor coaching hours.
 Coach Training EDU offers you the opportunity to complete these mentor coaching hours in two ways.

-Mentor coaching is also offered in small groups.
-Group sizes range between 4 to 8 coaches, and a new mentor coaching group starts approximately 4 times a year.
+Group Mentor Coaching is offered in small groups.
+Group sizes range between four to eight coaches, and a new mentor coaching group starts approximately four times a year.
 Most coaches start group mentor coaching within a few months of finishing their initial training.
-Groups meet once a week, for one hour to review coach-client calls.
-One of the biggest benefits is being able to listen to other coaches work.
-Group mentor coaching is designed to look at both specific coaching skills as well as look at different styles of coaching.
+Groups meet once a week for one hour to review coach-client calls.
+One of the most significant benefits is being able to listen to other coaches' work.
+Group mentor coaching looks at both specific coaching skills and different coaching styles.

 For tuition information on Group Mentor Coaching, please visit the pricing page.

-Again, the process of mentor coaching can seem daunting.
-You have to record yourself working with a client and then listen to that recording with someone else, or multiple other people, and listen to that other person, or those other people, give you critical feedback on everything you did wrong.
-However, the feedback you receive throughout your mentor coaching experience will mostly be forward-focused and concentrate on the things that you can do better moving forward.
+The process of mentor coaching can seem daunting.
+It requires that you record yourself working with a client, listen to that recording with someone else–or multiple other people–then receive feedback.
+However, the feedback you receive throughout your mentor coaching experience will mostly be forward-focused and concentrated on what you can do better moving forward.

-For more information about how to prepare for mentor coaching and what to expect, click here.
+Here you will find more information about how to prepare for mentor coaching and what to expect.